Tech-How/Bing-Wallpaper-for-iOS/README.md

 - wpVersion: Contains the current version of the shortcut.
 When read by a newer version, the post-update script will run.
 - wpUpdatePush: Remembers if a push notification was sent about an update.
 If so, you won't be notified again unless you choose to update.

 These files are stored and processed locally, and are never sent to Bing or GitHub.
 You can find them in the files app under "On my Device/Bing Wallpaper", and delete them at any time.
 However, deleting files individually may cause the shortcut to behave improperly.
+Deleting the entire folder will properly reset the shortcut.
 Wallpaper images are fetched from Microsoft Bing on each run, and are not stored here.
 They are only downloaded if you choose to do so from the menu.